lemaslab/project-template/README.md

 ### Overview

 	project
-	|- README          # the top level description of content (this doc)
-	|- CONTRIBUTING    # instructions for how to contribute to your project
-	|- LICENSE         # the license for this project
 	|
-	|- submission/
-	| |- study.Rmd    # executable Rmarkdown for this study, if applicable
-	| |- study.md     # Markdown (GitHub) version of the *.Rmd file
-	| |- study.tex    # TeX version of *.Rmd file
-	| |- study.pdf    # PDF version of *.Rmd file
-	| |- header.tex   # LaTeX header file to format pdf version of manuscript
-	| |- references.bib # BibTeX formatted references
+	|- code/          # any programmatic code
-	| |- XXXX.csl     # csl file to format references for journal XXX
 	|
-	|- data           # raw and primary data, are not changed once created
+	|- data/          # raw and processed and analysis data, are not changed once created
-	| |- references/  # reference files to be used in analysis
+	| |- analysis/    # analysis data derived from cleaned data
-	| |- raw/         # raw data, will not be altered
+	| |- processed/   # cleaned data derived from raw data
-	| |- mothur/      # mothur processed data
+	| |- raw/         # raw data
-	| +- process/     # cleaned data, will not be altered once created;
-	|                 # will be committed to repo
 	|
+	|- exploratory/   # exploratory data analysis for study
-	|- code/          # any programmatic code
+	| |- notebook/    # preliminary analyses
+	| +- scratch/     # temporary files that can be safely deleted or lost
 	|
+	|- presentation/  # powerpoint related to project
+    |
 	|- results        # all output from workflows and analyses
 	| |- tables/      # text version of tables to be rendered with kable in R
 	| |- figures/     # graphs, likely designated for manuscript figures
 	| +- pictures/    # diagrams, images, and other non-graph graphics
 	|
+	|- CONTRIBUTING   # instructions for how to contribute to this project
-	|- exploratory/   # exploratory data analysis for study
+	|- INSTRUCTIONS   # instructions for how to get started with with github
-	| |- notebook/    # preliminary analyses
-	| +- scratch/     # temporary files that can be safely deleted or lost
-	|
-	+- Makefile       # executable Makefile for this study, if applicable
+	|- LICENSE        # the license for this project
+	|- README         # the top level description of content (this doc)

 ### How to regenerate this repository